UW coach Mike Hopkins to Naz Carter and Hameir Wright: ‘If we want to win, then they got to step up’

 Then Washington goes on the road to face Utah and Colorado before hosting No. 24 Arizona and Arizona State.

-It’s the toughest stretch of the season and somehow the Huskies will need to go 4-2 to revive fading postseason hopes and even its league record at 5-5 with eight regular-season games left.
+It’s the toughest stretch of the season.
+Somehow, the Huskies will need to go 4-2 to revive fading postseason hopes and even their league record at 5-5 with eight regular-season games left.

-But if Washington doesn’t make drastic improvements, then it’s looking at a 2-4 record – or worse – over the next three weeks.
+If Washington doesn’t make drastic improvements, then it’s looking at a 2-4 record – or worse – over the next three weeks.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.